-7Long-Term-Population Projections for Minnesota; October 2020 side, opportunities, such as the development of the knowledge economy, growing demand for medical services, and the natural "green" advantage of shrinking areas, are all areas that can spur further economic growth in the region.
+&lt;sup>7Long-Term-Population Projections for Minnesota; October 2020 knowledge/technological shifts, climate change and the development of the green economy, and inclusiveness.
+On the flip side, opportunities, such as the development of the knowledge economy, growing demand for medical services, and the natural "green" advantage of shrinking areas, are all areas that can spur further economic growth in the region.